18jeffreyma/motion-artifact/README.md

 # motion artifact detection

-2019 Summer Undergraduate Research Fellowship project at the Magnetic Resonance Systems Research Laboratory (MRSRL)
+2019 Summer Undergraduate Research Fellowship project at the Magnetic Resonance Systems Research Laboratory (MRSRL).

-Working on a neural network to detect motion artifacts in MRI slice imaging
+Building a convolutional neural network to detect motion artifacts in MRI slice imaging.

 ## To add repository for contributors